cartologic/cartoview/docs/installation/docker.md

 ![Cartoview Logs](../img/installation/Docker/cartoview_logs.png)

 ### Migrate & Load default data
-We need to execute post-installation commands to make `cartoview` work properly after it's up and running.
+We need to execute post-installation commands (e.g. migrations, collect static files, etc.) to make `cartoview` work properly after it's up and running.
 So we will open a terminal inside this service to execute these commands.

+#### Use Make
-If you have [Make](https://www.gnu.org/software/make/) installed on your machine, you can just use the Makefile available at cartoview directory.
+If you have [Make](https://www.gnu.org/software/make/) installed on your machine, you can just use the Makefile available at [cartoview](https://github.com/cartologic/cartoview/blob/v1.31.0/Makefile).

+!!! note
+    - For Windows, if you don't have Make, install it from [here](http://gnuwin32.sourceforge.net/packages/make.htm).
+    - Make sure to add `make.exe` path (e.g. C:\Program Files (x86)\GnuWin32\bin) to [PATH system variable](https://www.java.com/en/download/help/path.html).

+!!! warning
+    For Windows:
+    - All the comments found at the **Makefile** should be removed to avoid any potential errors related to Make.
+    - Replace the Unix `sleep` command with Windows `timeout`.
 ```shell
 # This will go through the Makefile and execute the command called "run"
 make run